pkutaj/pkutaj.github.io/_posts/2021-01-29-revert-changes-in-the-commit-with-github-desktop.md

 ---
 layout: post
-title: revert changes in the commit with github desktop
+title: Revert Changes in the Commit with GitHub Desktop
 categories: [git]
 ---
 ## usecase